rogaha/www.docker.io/_pages/community.md

 * Consider [contributing](https://github.com/dotcloud/docker/blob/master/CONTRIBUTING.md).

 Like the program itself, we run the [**documentation**](http://docs.docker.io) as an open source project.
 The sources are
-    available from the main [docker repository](https://github.com/dotcloud/docker/tree/master/docs) on Github, and we encourage you to make improvements, whether big or small, make a pull request.
+    available from the main [Docker repository](https://github.com/dotcloud/docker/tree/master/docs) on Github, and we encourage you to make improvements, whether big or small, make a pull request.

 ### Work on Docker ###